Constructing Confidence Intervals for Infinite-Dimensional Functional Parameters by Highly Adaptive Lasso: Defining Functional Estimation Problem and HAL-MLEs

-where $C_n^u$ is a data-adaptive cross-validation or undersmoothed selector of bounded sectional variation norm for the working model with basis functions of $\phi_{x_i(s)}^0$'s. \cite{bibaut2019fast} shows the $L_2$ rate of convergence of $O(n^{-\frac{1}{3}})$ up till a $\log$-n factor for zero-order HAL-MLE.
+where $C_n^u$ is a data-adaptive cross-validation or undersmoothed selector of bounded sectional variation norm for the working model with basis functions of $\phi_{x_i(s)}^0$'s. \citet{bibaut2019fast} shows that zero-order HAL-MLE attains an $L_2$ rate of convergence of $n^{-\frac{1}{3}}$ up to a logarithmic factor.